-Approved by the Executive Committee September 4, 2020
+Approved by the Executive Committee September 4, 2020 Approved by the Board of Directors September 10, 2020

 Purpose of Investment Policy Statement

 The Investment Plan of the CSUSB Philanthropic Foundation ("CSUSB Philanthropic Foundation") was established to facilitate a clear understanding of the investment policy, guidelines, and objectives among the CSUSB Philanthropic Foundation, the investment committee ("Committee"), the investment consultant ("Consultant"), and the investment managers.
 It also sets forth the guidelines and restrictions to be followed by the Investment Managers.
 Each quarter, the Consultant will review with the CSUSB Philanthropic Foundation the performance of the portfolio and each manager's conformity to CSUSB Philanthropic Foundation's investment objectives.
 It is the intent of this document to be both sufficiently specific to be meaningful as well as flexible enough to be practical.